 Applicants who have been accepted for admission or current students who would like Fordham to accommodate a disability are encouraged to contact the Office of Disability Services at 718-817-0655 to arrange an initial intake meeting to develop their accommodation plan with ODS staff as soon as possible.
-At Rose Hill the office is located in O’Hare Hall on the Lower Level, and at Lincoln Center in room 207.
+At Rose Hill the office is located in O’Hare Hall on the Lower Level, and at Lincoln Center in 33 W. 60th Street, Suite 224 beginning July 28, 2014.
 Please specify when calling whether you are a Lincoln Center, Rose Hill, or Westchester student.
 Westchester students are welcome to meet with ODS staff at either the Rose Hill or Lincoln Center offices.
 We can also provide some remote services for Westchester students such as a phone initial intake meeting because we do not have a physical office at Westchester.
 Students are not eligible for receiving academic accommodations until they have met with ODS staff to develop their accommodation plan.
 This notification should be done early, because in some cases, the University may need time to arrange for the accommodation.
 Late requests may not be able to be reasonably accommodated in time for the beginning of the semester.
 It is the student's responsibility to identify the disability, to explain how the accommodation requested relates to the disability, and to provide supporting documentation if needed to explain the effectiveness of the requested accommodation.
 The student is responsible for arranging certain personal services such as attendant care, mobility training, and transportation.

 Registered Students' Responsibilities